devanshverma3211/meeting-monitor-and-sumarizer-/README.md

        ↓
 At your scheduled time (default 6:00 PM):
-  → All recordings transcribed locally with Whisper (no data leaves your machine) → Transcripts sent to Claude API for summarization
+  → All recordings transcribed locally with Whisper (no data leaves your machine) → Transcripts sent to Gemini API for summarization
   → Summary emailed to you
 ```